kopecmark/PowderGraph/readme.md

 ### Functionality

 * The app consists of a single page
+* A user can toggle between snow and rain totals using the buttons
-* A user can select a year to view the total amount of snowfall and toggle to rain totals as well.
+* A user can select a single year using the slider to view the total amount of snowfall or rainfall on the bar graph
+* Using the range slider, a user can view multiple years of snowfall or rainfall totals on the line graph and compare them to a single year against the bar graph
+* Hovering over a each bar in the bar graph will display additional information for each month
+* Hovering on a line in the line graph will display the year that the line represents
+* Hovering over a point on the line graph will display the precipitation total for that month

 ### Technologies employed

-* Vanilla JavaScript for data sorting.
+* Vanilla JavaScript for data sorting and DOM manipulation
-* D3.js for visualizing the data.
+* D3.js for visualizing the data
 * HTML
 * CSS
+* noUiSlider for styling the sliders

 ### Data
 * Data was obtained from the Government of Canada Environment and Natural Resources Climate Data Website [LINK](http://climate.weather.gc.ca/index_e.html)